armin-pfaeffle/sass-autocompile/README.md

 The special about this parameter is, that when you save a child file, the `index.scss` is compiled, not the child file itself.
 So you can structure you SASS files, modify them and after saving, everything is compiled correctly.

-## Discussion, issues, questions, feedback
+## Issues, questions & feedback

 [Please post issues on Github](https://github.com/armin-pfaeffle/sass-autocompile/issues).

-For questions and feeback [have a look at the discussion thread on atom.io](https://discuss.atom.io/t/issues-questions-feedback-about-sass-autocompile/15233).
+For other concerns like questions or feeback [have a look at the discussion thread on atom.io](https://discuss.atom.io/t/issues-questions-feedback-about-sass-autocompile/15233).

 ## Roadmap